IceeCodee/TextbookNotes/Thinking_Basketball_Dean_Oliver/ReadMe.md

 The point in looking at great teams is to find consistencies amoung those temas, patterns that may suggest how to construct other team or how to predict what teams might be great.
 <br/>

-**Were the star driven or system driven**
+**Were the teams star driven or system driven**
 <br>
-do team revolve arpund some unique offensive system or did the presence of a certain star player(s) casue them th reach greatness? --> More the talent than the system.
+do teams revolve around some unique offensive system or did the presence of a certain star player(s) casue them th reach greatness? --> More the talent than the system.
 The systems catered to the talents. <br/>
 <ins>Floor percentage</ins> is the percentage of a team’s possessions in which the team
 scores at least one point.
 Basically, floor percentage answers the question, “What percentage of a team’s times down the floor does it score?”
 A possession in which